 1 x King size double bedroom with view to Coombe Fell.
 Bathroom with shower over bath, hand basin and WC.

-All gas, electric, bed linen and towels included.
+All gas, electric, bed linen included.
+No towels provided at this property.

 Cot available, sorry no highchair but your are welcome to bring your own.